 - Immerse myself in business development and discover that I really enjoy early-stage consulting with customers!

 - Even though I love the folks at &yet, I find it impossible to resist my friend Jeremie's invitation to join him at Filament.
 Few people get a chance to change the world once, as we did with Jabber.
 Even fewer get a chance to change the world twice, but we're doing precisely that at Filament by building a revolutionary platform for the Internet of Things.
-This is going to be huge!

 Peter Saint-Andre > Technology